 Label Description Indicates if 802.1X and MAC-based authentication is globally Mode enabled or disabled on the switch.
 If globally disabled, all ports are allowed to forward frames.
 If checked, clients are reauthenticated after the interval specified by the Reauthentication Period.
-Reauthentication for 802.1X-enabled ports can be used to detect if a new device is Reauthentication plugged into a switch port.
-Enabled For MAC-based ports, reauthentication is only useful if the RADIUS server configuration has changed.
-It does not involve communication between the switch and the client, and therefore does not imply that a client is still present on a port (see Age
+Reauthentication for 802.1X-enabled ports can be used to detect if a new device is ,, ,, ,, plugged into a switch port.
+Reauthentication For MAC-based ports, reauthentication is only useful if the Enabled RADIUS server configuration has changed.
+It does not involve communication between the switch and the client, and therefore does not imply that a client is still present on a port (see Age Period below).

-Period below).
 Determines the period, in seconds, after which a connected client Reauthentication must be re-authenticated.
 This is only active if the Period Reauthentication Enabled checkbox is checked.
 Valid range of the value is 1 to 3600 seconds.
-Determines the time for retransmission of Request Identity EAROL Timesout EAPOL frames.
+Determines the time for retransmission of Request Identity FAROL Timesout EAPOL frames.
 EAPOL Timeout Valid range of the value is 1 to 65535 seconds.
 This has no effect for MAC-based ports.
 This setting applies to the following modes, i.e. modes using the Port Security functionality to secure MAC addresses: MAC-Based Auth.: When the NAS module uses the Port Security module to secure MAC addresses, the Port Security module needs to check for activity on the MAC address in question at regular intervals and Age Period free resources if no activity is seen within a given period of time.
 This parameter controls exactly this period and can be set to a number between 10 and 1000000 seconds.
 For ports in MAC-based Auth. mode, reauthentication does not cause direct communications between the switch and the client, so this will not detect whether the client is still attached or not, and the only way to free any resources is to age the entry.
-This setting applies to the following modes, i.e. modes using the Port Security functionality to secure MAC addresses: MAC-Based Auth.: If a client is denied access - either because the RADIUS server denies the client access or because the RADIUS server request times out (according to the timeout specified on the Hold Time "Configuration→Security→AAA" page) - the client is put on hold in Unauthorized state.
-The hold timer does not count during an on-going authentication.
-The switch will ignore new frames coming from the client during the hold time.
-The hold time can be set to a number between 10 and 1000000 seconds.
-Port The port number for which the configuration below applies Admin State If NAS is globally enabled, this selection controls the port's authentication mode.
-The following modes are available:
+Hold Time This setting applies to the following modes, i.e. modes using the HOIG TIME Port Security functionality to secure MAC addresses: